apache/vcl-site/source/downloads/download.md

 <a name="verify"></a>
 ## Verifying the integrity of the files

-It is essential that you verify the integrity of the downloaded files using the PGP or MD5 signatures.
+It is essential that you verify the integrity of the downloaded files using the GPG and SHA signatures.
 Security of the mirrors cannot be guaranteed, which means malicious code could be added to the downloads from the mirrors.
 By verifying the integrity of downloaded release files, you ensure they have not been tainted.